 The World Shakespeare Festival should have been an unabashed celebration of Shakespeare’s continued relevance to our world.
 However, it was sullied by the fact that the festival – and the RSC’s What country friends is this? trilogy of plays – were prominently sponsored by BP.
-Meanwhile, both the Tate and British Museum are in the midst of five-year sponsorship deals with BP.
+Meanwhile, the Tate, British Museum, Royal Opera House and National Portrait Gallery are in the midst of five-year sponsorship deals with BP.

 Masking the business from the common eye